Libraries have always been a great venue for self-guided learning or finding out about learning opportunities.

 Details of local adult education courses are also available from Solihull College.

 English as a second language courses are offered by Solihull College and are free of charge.
+If you are doing the British Council IELTS qualification, you can access free practice tests.

 The charity Readeasy offers help with reading skills, one to one sessions are often hosted by libraries.

-There are many free online courses available
+There are many free online courses available:

-- Open University OpenLearn
+- Open University and OpenLearn

 Hundreds of free online courses from OU tutors on a wide range of subjects, including languages